 “Local Control” means that school districts and schools will develop their own accountability plans (LCAP), which set student outcomes and spending, but have essentially no state oversight.
 This gives school districts increased flexibility and control.
 And it give parents and community members the opportunity to impact goals, spending, transparency, and accountability—but only if districts engage them to participate.

-This is why Educate Our State is encouraging parents and concerned Californians to urge the State Board of Education to make parents true stakeholders in education in the final LCFF regulations and guidelines.
-LCFF input is still being taken.
-See our LCFF ACTION page to provide input to ensure that the true stakeholders in education—the 6.2 million students—are represented in the decision-making processes.
+This is why Educate Our State mobilized supporters to urge the State Board of Education to make parents true stakeholders in education in the final LCFF regulations and guidelines.

 Want to know what we did in the 2012-13 school year?
 Read our 2012-13 Year in Review here.